hpc-io/pdc/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug Report**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, including module and feature.

 **To Reproduce**

 How are you building/running PDC?

+- version of PDC: [e.g. 0.3, branch, or hash]
+- installed PDC using: [spack, from source]
+- operating system: [name and version]
+- machine: [Are you running on a supercomputer or public cluster?]
+- version of Mercury: [e.g. 1.12.0]
+- name and version of MPI: [e.g. OpenMPI 4.1.1]

+What did you use to build PDC (cmake command)?

 ```bash
 ...